NateWr/social-venues-events-calendar-pro/readme.txt

 == Changelog ==

+= 1.2 (2014-02-26) =
+* Fix a critical bug when a plugin function was called before the functions were loaded
+* Added an output fallback in case a venue has no description

 = 1.1 (2014-02-21) =
 * Switched from loading Font Awesome from CDN to loading a self-hosted Socicon font to comply with WordPress.org repository guidelines